falcuun/SudokuJava/README.md

   - Enjoy!

 ### Work to be done
-  - The UI Needs some changes
+  - The UI Needs some changes.
   - Mouse events might not work on JAVA 9+.